scylladb/java-driver/manual/core/load_balancing/README.md

 -----

-A Cassandra cluster is typically composed of multiple nodes; the *load balancing policy* (sometimes abbreviated LBP) is a central component that determines:
+A Scylla cluster is typically composed of multiple nodes; the *load balancing policy* (sometimes abbreviated LBP) is a central component that determines:

 * which nodes the driver will communicate with;